Reydell/handwritten-digits/README.md

 # handwritten-digits
-PyQT5 app for digit recognition
+PyQT5 app for digit recognition (main focus on creating an app rather than torch)